d15122836/HealthWebApplication/Report.md

 ### Service

-In the servie package, we specified two class HealthApplication and HomeController.
-HealthApplication is our main application which will be executed and we haven't put any function definition, declaration, class , variables etc.. in our main class.
+In the servie package, I specified two class HealthApplication and HomeController.
+HealthApplication is our main application which will be executed and I haven't put any function definition, declaration, class , variables etc.. in our main class.
 The HomeController class defines all the mapping of the webpages.

 ### View

-In the static package of our project, we can see there are 3 more packages namely; css, img and js.
+In the static package of our project, I can see there are 3 more packages namely; css, img and js.
 These 3 packages are responsible for the visualization of our code.
-CSS contains predefined style sheets which we used in our project to give a proper look and feel.
-The "img" package contains all the images of our products that we used in our application and displayed them on the webpage.
+CSS contains predefined style sheets which I used in our project to give a proper look and feel.
+The "img" package contains all the images of our products that I used in our application and displayed them on the webpage.

 ### Templates
 Lastly in the templates package, there are two files namely; application.properties and data.sql.
-Application.properties as the name suggests defines all the properties related to the application such as caching, dataasource url, drivers etc.. and data.sql contains all the sql queries that we requried in our application.
+Application.properties as the name suggests defines all the properties related to the application such as caching, dataasource url, drivers etc.. and data.sql contains all the sql queries that I requried in our application.